snow6oy/recurrink/block/README.md

 Export the old palette
 `./recurrink clone -d RINKID -o pal`
-This will create a TXT file for palswap.
+This will create a TXT file for build exchange.

 Build a rink with `./recurrink build -m MODEL` to create `tmp/MODEL.svg`
 We will use this for comparison later.

-Then run palswap with the new palette
-`python -mscripts.palswap build -d RINKID -p VER`
+Then run build exchange with the new palette `./recurrink build -x -d RINKID -p VER`
 This will find-nearest colour and build.
 `tmp/MODEL_PALSWAP.svg`